 The health benefits of breastfeeding include the following:

 It reduces your baby’s risk of developing an infection, thanks to the antibodies that you pass to your baby in your milk.
 Breast-fed babies also have less diarrhoea, vomiting and constipation, and have fewer chest and ear infections than non breast-fed babies.
-Experts also claim breast-fed babies are less likely to have to visit a hospital.
+Experts also claim breast-fed babies are less likely to have to visit a hospital(iii).

+After tackling the bodily changes that occur with pregnancy, breastfeeding comes with its own set of challenges.
 While breastfeeding has many proven benefits for both mother and baby, it can sometimes be accompanied by pain and discomfort.
 The earlier breastfeeding problems are tackled, the better.
 So if you’re affected by a breastfeeding problem, get professional help from your midwife, health visitor or a breastfeeding specialist as soon as possible.